lestrrat-go/jwx/docs/01-jwt.md

 ## Performance

 github.com/lestrrat-go/jwx is focused on usability / stable API.
-If you are worried about performance while handing JWTs, the best path is just to use a plain struct after handling JWS yourself:
+If you are worried about performance while processing JWTs, the best path is just to use a plain struct after handling JWS yourself:

 <!-- INCLUDE(examples/jwt_raw_struct_example_test.go) -->
 <!-- END INCLUDE -->